-There currently exist two general techniques for supporting nested resource requests on multiprocessor real-time systems: coarse- and fine-grained locking.
-Under coarse-grained locking, resources that may be accessed in a nested fashion are grouped into a single lockable entity, and a single-resource locking protocol is used.
-This approach is also known as group locking [1].
+as group locking [1].
 In contrast, a fine-grained locking protocol allows such resources to be held concurrently by different tasks [12].
 In recent work, we developed the first such protocol for multiprocessor real-time systems: the real-time nested locking protocol (RNLP) [12].
 The RNLP is actually a "pluggable" protocol that has different variants for different schedulers and analysis assumptions.
-Most of these variants are asymptotically optimal with respect to blocking behavior.
+Most of these variants have asymptotically optimal blocking behavior.

 Fine-grained locking often allows for increased parallelism among resource-using tasks.
 If this parallelism can be captured analytically, then predicted worst-case blocking times decrease.
-However, even if more pessimistic blocking analysis is applied, the increased parallelism afforded by fine-grained lock nesting allows for improved response times in practice.
+However, even if more pessimistic blocking analysis is applied, the increased parallelism afforded by finegrained lock nesting allows for improved response times in practice.
 Also, fine-grained lock nesting is more dynamic in that resources can be more easily added to or removed from a system.
 In contrast, under coarse-grained locking, resource groups must be statically created before execution.